wellheup/CS344_SmallShell/readMe.txt

+DESCRIPTION:
+A basic shell program written in C to mimic standard shell programs.

+INSTRUCTIONS:

 To run my smallsh program from smallsh.c:

 1. Navigate to the folder that the smallsh.c file is located in
 2. Compile the program by entering gcc -g -std=gnu99 smallsh.c -o smallsh
 3. The smallsh program file should be ready to run now.
 Enter smallsh to run.

+ASSIGNMENT:

 In this assignment you will write your own shell in C, similar to bash.
 No other languages, including C++, are allowed, though you may use any version of C you like, such as C99.
 The shell will run command line instructions and return the results similar to other shells you have used, but without many of their fancier features.